The gourd is an ancient item that has been made timeless by the practice of feng shui.

 Sometimes known as the wu lou and sometimes called the hu lu (葫芦) in mandarin, the gourd is certain to make it’s appearance in any movie based on ancient China.

-While the gourd is associated with good fortune in Taoism and Buddhism, it is mostly associated with healing in feng shui.
+While the gourd is associated with good fortune and fertility in Taoism and Buddhism due to it’s winding vines and huge seeds, it is mostly associated with healing in feng shui.

 It is also recognized as a good omen and has an ability to magnify good fortune.